kinderp/zibaldone/README.md

 * `export`: It will save all the installation results automatically to my report
 * `edit`: Check the results are PASSED and all it's good.

+# Reproducing bugs

+After `first checking step` I should know quite a bit about my bugs.

+As stated in gold rules doc:

+> try to reproduce every bug and document this in the template.
+> Documentation includes:
+>
+> 1. setup for test
+> 2. test actions and results before updating

 # [2018-09-04] *first day training*